The Cyclone Xynthia of 2010 at my home in Toscal by Puerto Cruz behaved differently compared to the Tenerife 2005 storm called Delta.

 Indeed, the raging Tenerife winds which frightened the Puerto Cruz region in 2005 had looked much more dangerous.

 My neighbor's glass door wasn't cracked by the storm attack of 2010 called Xynthia, as happened by cyclone Delta in 2005.
-However, Xynthia blew a heavy wooden door onto its veranda.
+However, Xynthia blew a heavy wooden door onto his veranda, as shown below.
 So much to the power of Cyclone Xynthia.
+A very amazing fact as the door landed on a third floor which is more like a fourth one, as the high ceiling shop ground-floor isn't counted.

 I captured the photo above to show my family that the weather we had was indeed dangerous.